jfalkinburg/ECE383_slides/L21/slides.md

 ## PicoBlaze Feature Set (KCPSM6)

 - The next few slides are extracted from the manual
 - Read the manual!
-Some “goodies” include:
+Some "goodies" include:
   - Sample VHDL code for input/output ports
   - Detailed port descriptions
   - Detailed description of assembly instructions